NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 After opening Powershell, we will run the Ping Command, followed by the Private IP Address of the Linux Virtual Machine , "ping 10.0.0.5".
-This will allow Wirshark to capture and display the ICMP traffic that we're looking for.
+This will allow Wireshark to capture and display the ICMP traffic that we're looking for.
 </p>
 <br />